Weight Loss Manchester Hypnotherapy

-Hydration is important, as is an effective supplement routine.
-Put simply: get enough sleep, enjoy quality relaxation (watching TV doesn’t count!), drink enough water, and supplement your dietary deficiencies; you’ll then create the ideal conditions for weight loss.
+Hydration is important, and an effective supplement routine can help.
+Put simply: get enough sleep, enjoy quality relaxation (simply watching TV rarely counts), drink enough water, and supplement your dietary deficiencies; you’ll then create the ideal conditions for weight loss.

 Confidence and optimism

 Being overweight can wreak havoc with our confidence.
 Clothes don’t fit as we would like and we constantly compare ourselves to others.
 The end result is toxic, emotional thinking that destroys our self-worth from within.
 Naturally, this feels bad, and we then eat more as a result – to mask our deeper problems and because ‘being big’ has become part of our identity.